bhagyashree29009/DrumKit/README.md

 # DrumKit

-DrumKit is a javaScript based website developed for playing instrumental tuens and provide users with a captivating musical experience.
+DrumKit is a javaScript based website developed for playing instrumental tunes and provide users with a captivating musical experience.